 Each November, we take time to honor those who have served their countries, in times of peace and conflict, by reflecting on the sacrifices they have made.
 Often our Veterans return from service forever changed.

 One important way to help provide long-term, rehabilitative care, for a wide range of challenges is to match a Veteran with a service dog.
 Working animals are specially trained, and once matched with the right person, the reciprocal bond is unique and transformational.
 In fact, service dogs work side-by-side with their handler to provide the utmost level of assistance, support, and companionship.

 We would like to salute the incredible work and sacrifice of both parties.
-We all know the special place that in an animal can have in our homes and hearts, but the work of a service dog is incomparable.
-They are providing a safe place for veterans to recover, transition, and thrive in daily life.
+We all know the special place that an animal can have in our homes and hearts, but the work of a service dog is incomparable.
+They’re providing a safe place for veterans to recover, transition, and thrive in daily life.

 In honor of Veterans Day and Remembrance Day – thank you to all those have served!

 On-going care for our veterans

 A service dog is a working dog that is on-duty to assist the handler in day-to-day operations.
 There are different types of work that service dogs perform.
 Similarly, According to the ADA, a service dog is a dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
 Because each dog trains for a specific job, there are various types of service dogs.

 Guide dogs, hearing dogs, mobility dogs, medical alert, and medical response dogs are all provided to support handlers.
 Also, service dogs are incredibly helpful with veterans to overcome Post-Traumatic Stress Disorder.
 Further, from monitoring symptoms to providing ongoing care, each working dog is skilled to aid their match.